What's happening now?

 About this project

-As envisioned in Connecting Burnaby, Burnaby’s Transportation Plan, we’re improving the current cycling network in the Edmonds Town Centre area.
-These improvements will expand our city’s local and regional cycling network connections and provide protected and continuous cycling routes to key areas in the neighbourhood including schools, parks, commercial retail and major transit hubs such as the Edmonds SkyTrain Station.
+As envisioned in Connecting Burnaby, Burnaby’s Transportation Plan, the City has been improving the cycling network in the Edmonds Town Centre area.
+Through two phases of improvements, the City has expanded local and regional cycling network connections by creating protected, connected, and continuous cycling routes for people of all ages and abilities (AAA).
+The Edmonds Town Centre cycling network now provides connections to schools, parks, retail, and major transit hubs like the Edmonds SkyTrain Station.

 The pilot period for Phase 1 closed on September 30, 2023 and a summary of what we heard can be found here.
-The project team has reviewed community feedback and collected additional data through ongoing monitoring to assess if any additional mitigation measures are needed.
+The project team reviewed the feedback received and made adjustments to the cycling corridors as warranted.

 Map of Edmonds Town Centre Cycling Network